 Let’s first consider what’s involved in putting together a freelance copywriter team.

-Recruiting a freelance copywriter
+Hiring a freelance copywriter

 There may be a lot of freelance copywriters out there but you need to devote resources to finding and assessing the quality of candidates.